jupyter/jupyter/docs/source/glossary.rst

    ipynb
        The file extension (.ipynb) for saved notebook files, commonly authored and edited with Jupyter web applications such as JupyterLab or Jupyter Notebook.
-It stands for "iPython Notebook".
+It stands for "IPython Notebook".

-   iPython
+   IPython
        The earliest ancestor of Project Jupyter.
-It began as an improved interactive Python REPL, then expanded to also contain a stored notebook document format (.ipynb) and related tools, a web based document authoring and editing tool (iPython Notebook), and more.
+It began as an improved interactive Python REPL, then expanded to also contain a stored notebook document format (.ipynb) and related tools, a web based document authoring and editing tool (IPython Notebook), and more.
-       After the project became large enough, iPython was split into many separate projects under the Project Jupyter umbrella through The Big Split.
+       After the project became large enough, IPython was split into many separate projects under the Project Jupyter umbrella through The Big Split.

-   iPython Notebook
+   IPython Notebook
        An early ancestor of the Jupyter Notebook application, this was one of the first web-based applications for authoring and editing computational notebook documents.